djalbat/the-occam-user-manual/getting-started.md

 del /S *
 ```

-...and the followinog command if you are on unixy systems:
+...or the followinog command if you are on unixy systems:

 ```
 rm -rf *
 ```

-Double check that all of the packages have been removed by returning to the IDE and clicking the refresh button to the right of the projects path input, by the way.
+Double check that all of the packages have been removed by returning to the IDE and clicking the refresh button.

 Now run the following command in the projects directory: